jacques-dup/karchives/docs/religion/index.md

 ---
 title: Gods & Religion
-summary: A summary of the beliefs, religions and cults of Aklatorio
+summary: A summary of the beliefs, religions and cults of Aklatoria
 authors:
     - Jacques du Plessis
 date: 2019-04-24